TRell-J/deal-desk-copilot/README.md

 ## Spec-to-code approach

-This is a prototype-first workflow rather than a traditional long-spec-then-build cycle.

-The process moved in tight loops:
+This is a prototype-first workflow and the process moved in tight loops:

 1. **Define the workflow, not just the feature.** Before writing anything, the merchant conversation itself was mapped: what information is known at the point of sale, what decision is being made, and what needs to be reviewable afterward.
 2. **Draft a lightweight spec.** Inputs, outputs, edge cases, and the compliance boundary (decision support, not decisioning) were defined up front as a short, living spec rather than a lengthy PRD.